ChrisMcNabbSoftwareDeveloper/fantasy_baseball/README.md

 >
      $ ./bin/fantasy_baseball
 >
-> Here is a list of stuff
+> The program runs and performs the following:
 >
-> 1. First item
+> 1. Reads in the data from csv files
 >
-> 2. Second item
+> 2. Computes statistics based on the requirements
 >
-> 3. Third item
+> 3. Outputs the aggregated statistics to the screen (STDOUT)
 >
 >